 The employee Net Promoter Score (eNPS) is a simple way to measure loyalty and then know exactly what makes an employee more likely to recommend your organization or not.
 It measures the likelihood of whether an employee would be willing to recommend your organization as a place to work and is an important part of the Engagement Report in Officevibe.

 How the eNPS is calculated

 The eNPS is measured by asking the question featured in the image below.
 When you deploy Officevibe to your organisation, every employee will receive the eNPS question in their Onboarding Survey (Survey attached to the invitation).
 After that, the employees will be receiving the question again every three months.
 It's important to note that the question will not be sent at the same moment to everyone as Users can select when they receive a Survey and new hires can join your organization throughout the year and complete their first Survey at any time.

-A minimum of two Users responding to this question are needed before you see any data in this section.
+A minimum of three Users responding to this question are needed before you see any data in this section.
 Also, the eNPS question will always be sent to active and inactive Users alike.

 Business Rule: The employee's last response to the eNPS question within a 90-day time period will be taken into account in the eNPS score.
 Any responses which fall outside of that window will not be considered in the score.